 Recipe Tips

 - I prefer to use fresh blueberries because they won't stain the batter.
-Frozen blueberries release a lot of liquid and will turn the muffins a purple-grey color.
+Frozen blueberries release a lot of liquid and can turn the muffins a purple-grey color.
+If using frozen, thaw and drain first to avoid streaky batter.

 How To Store Leftovers